*This post may contain affiliate links. Please read my disclosure for more info.

 - Cook once and eat twice: this dish tastes great as leftovers!
 Make a big batch and save the rest for dinner the following.

-- 1 pound flank steak, sliced 1/4 inch thick
+- 1 lb flank steak - sliced ¼ inch thick

-- 3 cups broccoli cut into small pieces
+- 3 cups broccoli florets - in small pieces

 - The first step is to cook the rice the same way you normally do.
 I use a rice cooker.